 SIM is used for businesses to check which item was sold and the exact cost.
 SIM is typically used in industries that sell unique items like cars, real estate, and jewelry.

-Daasity is an eCommerce data and analytics platform that helps you centralize your data and track vital metrics from one platform.
-With Daasity's single, unified view, you can accurately track COGS and other vital metrics to measure the health of your business.
+Daasity is a data and analytics platform that helps you centralize your data and track vital metrics from one platform.
+With Daasity's single, unified view, you can accurately track vital metrics and run deep analyses to measure the health and performance of your business.

 To learn more about how Daasity helps you track your metrics and grow your business, check out our on-demand demo.